Uploading Assets to Playbook

 Error Handling

-400 Bad Request: Missing or malformed JSON fields.401 Unauthorized: Invalid or missingaccess_token.403 Forbidden: Token lacks thewritescope, or the user lacksupdatepermission on the target board.406 Not Acceptable: A required field is missing (e.g., a batch asset withouturi).422 Unprocessable Entity: File size/type mismatch, expired upload URL, batch size out of bounds (must be 1–100), or workspace asset limit exceeded.
+400 Bad Request: Missing or malformed JSON fields.401 Unauthorized: Invalid or missingaccess_token.403 Forbidden: Token lacks thewritescope, or the user lacksupdatepermission on the target board.404 Not Found(batch complete): One or moresigned_gcs_idvalues point to objects not present in storage — re-upload before retrying.406 Not Acceptable: A required field is missing (e.g., a batch asset withouturi).422 Unprocessable Entity: File size/type mismatch, expired upload URL, batch size out of bounds (must be 1–100), or workspace asset limit exceeded.

 Tips